Call for Proposals

 William T. Grant Foundation

-Using data on the results of roughly 300 million standardized achievement tests taken by roughly 45 million public school students from 2009 to 2015, Reardon and colleagues have constructed data files that provide estimates of the distribution of academic performance on a common scale in every public school district in the United States.
+Using data on the results of over 330 million standardized achievement tests taken by roughly 45 million public school students from 2009 to 2016, Reardon and colleagues have constructed data files that provide estimates of the distribution of academic performance on a common scale in every public school and every school district in the United States.
 Examples of the available statistics include:

 - Measured on a common national scale

 - Measures of the rate of change in average test scores

 Because the data include school, school district, county, and state identifiers, researchers can link them to any other source of school district data.
 Applicants are encouraged to submit proposals utilizing this new data resource (especially, in combination with other data sources).

 Studies that can plausibly identify the effects of policies, practices, and conditions on achievement inequality or the effects of achievement gaps on other outcomes and forms of inequality will be preferred over descriptive or correlational studies.
 We are particularly, though not exclusively, interested in studies aimed at understanding how to reduce educational inequality or subsequent forms of inequality.